ChanthMiao/ghc-wiki-mirror/javascript.md

 **Target: Web Assembly**.
 Use C to WebAssembly toolchain to compile native RTS into wasm.
 Add support for a new `wasi` platform to the RTS in addition to `posix` and `win32`.

-- RTS: reuse native RTS
+- RTS: compile GHC's existing C RTS including the garbage collector, written in C, to WebAssembly.
+Wasm doesn't yet provide a GC, so we pretty much have to follow this approach.
 - C to WebAssembly toolchain: wasi-sdk
 - https://gitlab.haskell.org/ghc/ghc/-/wikis/WebAssembly-backend